Updated Friday, November 17, 2020

 Offices and Maintenance

-Our Offices Are Closed.
-To protect the health and safety of employees and the public, our offices are currently closed.
+Limiting Office Visits.
+To protect the health and safety of employees and the public, our offices are currently closed for customer visits.

 We are Still Working.
-Subject to applicable government “shelter-in-place” orders, our employees are performing essential duties from home and when necessary, in the field.
+Subject to applicable government restrictions and guidelines, our employees are performing essential duties from home and when necessary, in the field.
 Employees are remaining home if sick or symptomatic, in a high risk group, or quarantined.

 Property Showings and Moving